64lines/Rachel/README.md

 ```
 /**
- * This is how Rachel want to be treated...
+ * This is how Rachel works
  */
 $(document).ready(function() {
     Rachel.title = "Login form";